TonyPurple/joshicollector-flex44-anthonyvanoni/README.md

 Realistically, there are many things that would need to be done to gamify the app.

-At time of writing, auth in Django has not been implemented as it has not been covered in GA's SEI program up to this point.

-Once implemented, there would also need to be some changes made to the data structure to allow users to collect and manage each card individually.
+There will need to be some changes made to the data structure to allow users to collect and manage each card individually.

 I intend to add this functionality in the future, and deploy a full working app with a seeded database containing cards to demonstrate the concept as a portfolio piece.